mrl-athomelab/network-sniffer/README.md

 # network-sniffer

-sniffer 2  is for only TCP
+Packet sniffer in python for Linux: sniffer 2 - Sniffs only incoming TCP packet sniffer 3 - Sniffs all incoming and outgoing packets :)